|DEQ Home > Air Quality > Asbestos > Homeowners|

-Asbestos was used widely in building materials throughout the 1900's.
-Use has decreased significantly since the 1970’s but there are some materials still in production today that contain asbestos.
-If your home was built prior to 1990, there is a high potential that asbestos-containing materials were used in its construction.
+Asbestos was widely used in building materials throughout the 1900's.
+Use has decreased significantly since the 1980’s but there are some materials still in production today that contain asbestos.
+If your home was built prior to 2004, there is a high potential that asbestos-containing materials were used in its construction.

 You can't identify asbestos simply by looking at it.
-You should consider hiring a professional to conduct a survey of possible asbestos-containing materials in your home.
+Before conducting any remodeling, you should hire a professional to conduct a survey of possible asbestos-containing materials in your home.
 To be safe, treat all suspect materials as if they contain asbestos until you get samples analyzed.
-Prior to doing any remodeling or demolition work, you should confirm the presence of asbestos by having suspect materials analyzed by a laboratory.
+You should confirm the presence of asbestos by having suspect materials analyzed by a laboratory.

-A professional asbestos inspector can take samples and send them to a laboratory for analysis.
-If you are the home owner and this is your residence, then you can take a sample yourself.
+DEQ strongly recommends that a professional asbestos inspector take samples and send them to a laboratory for analysis.
+However, if you are the home owner and this is your residence, then you can take a sample yourself.
+This does not apply when demolition activity is to occur at the residence.
 To avoid exposing anyone else, only you should be in the room when taking samples.